Skip to content

 • NFR-2.43 Encryption & TLS: Assets encrypted at rest (AES-256) and all transfers over TLS 1.2+.

-• NFR-2.44 Access Enforcement (RBAC): Delegated permissions, role-based access and external review links must respect scoped access at all times.
+• NFR-2.44 Access Enforcement (PBAC): Delegated permissions, policy-based access and external review links must respect scoped access at all times.

 • NFR-2.45 Stateless JWT & OIDC: Authentication tokens must be stateless JWTs compliant with OpenID Connect (OIDC) standards, including claims for tenantId, orgId and roles.
 Services can validate tokens independently without additional database lookups, reducing attack surface and improving response speed.